Finally! The solution to lined blockwork/concrete walls is here….

 The Problem

-However, this creates a void between the finished wall surface, and the actual fire line is an untested detail for a fire rated door.
+This wall lining system creates a void between the finished wall surface, and the actual fire line is an untested detail for a fire rated door.
 Fitting a riser door into these wall systems means it becomes non-fire rated, and unfortunately can result in major ramifications should a fire break out of either side of the wall.

 The Solution